Aluminum Beams in the Construction Industry

 Welding

 Welding is often employed to combine aluminum pieces, particularly for larger or more complex structures.
-Aluminum’s lower melting point than steel necessitates specialized welding techniques, such as TIG (Tungsten Inert Gas) or MIG (Metal Inert Gas) welding, to ensure strong, reliable joints.
+Aluminum’s lower melting point than steel needs specialized welding techniques, such as TIG (Tungsten Inert Gas) or MIG (Metal Inert Gas) welding, to ensure strong, reliable joints.

 Casting